WildernessLabs/docfx/guides/Release_Notes/Beta2/index.md

 ## New Core Features

+### Meadow Core Now Published as a Nuget Package

+Meadow is now published as a [Nuget package](https://www.nuget.org/packages/Meadow/), so you don't have to manually reference the dll.

+To use it, your application must target .NET 4.7.2.

 ### New IO APIs

 One of the big things we’ve been working on is a major rewrite of how IO is handled between the underlying OS and Mono (the managed runtime) where we’ve been able to simplify a lot of the underpinning there and make it much more efficient.